 Too European to be Russian and too Russian to be European, St. Petersburg stands as Tsar Peter the Great’s window to the west.
 At 5 million residents strong, Russia’s northern capital is also the fourth largest city in Europe after Paris, Moscow, and London and still feels every bit the beautiful, imperial city Peter and his Romanov successors intended it to be.
+Learn more about St. Petersburg, Russia luxury travel below.

 St. Petersburg’s romance stems from its commanding melding of East and West, pairing golden spires and pastel palaces alongside elegant canals and baroque edifices.
 With this preserved beauty as its backdrop, it’s little wonder why St. Petersburg is the go-to destination for fashion photographers and travel bloggers around the world, and a UNESCO trove of world cultural heritage.
 Indeed, despite Moscow’s glamorous and powerful foothold, St. Petersburg attracts the most visitors on account of its culture, history, and seductive allure.